redhat-developer/vscode-openshift-tools/README.md

         * local - Use local directory as a source for the Component.
    * `New Service` - Perform Service Catalog operations when it is enabled.
    * `Delete` - Delete an existing Project.
-   * `Set Active Project` - Changes active Project displayed in OpenShift Application View.
+   * `Set Active Project` - Change active Project displayed in OpenShift Application View.

 #### Commands for an Application